happypotomus/rose-bud-thorn/architecture.md

 - Each reflection in a card with Rose/Bud/Thorn sections
 - Own reflection marked with "(You)" label
 - Audio playback and transcript toggles
+- Photo display (if photo_url exists) with caption below
 - CommentSection component below each reflection
-- "Copy Reflection to Clipboard" button only on own reflection
+- "Copy Reflection to Clipboard" button only on own reflection (includes photo URL and caption)
 - Real-time comment refresh after adding new comments

 **State Management**: